 A carbon footprint is an indicator that expresses the total amount of greenhouse gases (GHGs) emitted during the production and delivery of a good or service.
 It is a single figure that aggregates all GHGs like carbon dioxide, methane, and nitrous oxides to be expressed as an equivalent amount of carbon dioxide (CO2e).

 Since a carbon footprint is a calculation based off various measurements and not something you can measure directly, one can opt to calculate it in different manners, drastically altering how much carbon dioxide equivalent the calculation results in and thus, changing the carbon footprint.
-We at UPM follow the strictest definition of a carbon footprint conforming to the standards of accredited international bodies and report our carbon footprint on both the corporate and product level.
+We at UPM consider fossil CO2 emissions in our product carbon footprint.

 Corporate-level carbon footprint